tradingview/lightweight-charts/docs/time-scale.md

 Converts `x` coordinate to logical index.
 The argument is the `x` coordinate that needs to be converted into a logical index.

-Returns logical index that is located on the passed coordinate or `null` if the chart doesn't have visible logical range (chart doesn't have data).
+Returns logical index that is located on the passed coordinate or `null` if the chart doesn't have data.

 ```js
 chart.timeScale().coordinateToLogical(42);